dogukan-sys/odin-recipes/README.md

 # odin-recipes
-Website to showcase Recipes
-Introduction Task to HTML
+Website to showcase Recipes from Food Wars Introduction Task to html
-Getting comfortable with git and HTML
+Getting comfortable with git and html